microsoft/entref-spring-boot/docs/azureActiveDirectory.md

 7. Select "Settings" from the top panel
 8. Select "Properties" from the right-most panel
 9. Find "App ID URI" in the panel, note its value
+10. From the main AAD page toggle the `Multi-tenanted` switch to `Yes`.
+This step is required if you plan on using the accompanying [UI](../ui)

 ## Configure SpringDAL